To perform backup/restore operations on DB we suggest running the Oracle in-build tool – RMAN. Run the following commands:RMAN backup:

 allows you to create a full copy of the database in the target directory d:/backup.

-Note: if the database does not work in ARCHIVELOG mode, it must be manually stopped and “mounted” via the command string of the rman program or SQL interpreter:
+Note: if the database does not work in ARCHIVELOG mode, it must be manually stopped and “mounted” using the rman command string or SQL interpreter:

 After successful backup, the SQL command “alter database open;” allows you to restart the base engine.